Have You Tried the Android Action Blocks Application?

 This 2-hour virtual workshop is designed for Oklahoma public school administrators, special educators, and related service providers who help students with disabilities.

 Participants will learn about resources and grant-writing tips for securing funding for needed AT for students.
 Participants will also practice matching students to funding options, as well as practice grant writing in the workshop.
 Guidance for planning and budgeting for AT will be shared as well as sample AT plans so that schools can plan ahead to support the provision of needed AT for students with disabilities.
-Visit the event and registration link.

 Project SEARCH is designed for students with significant disabilities to assist them with a plan to transition from school to employment through innovative workforce and career development.
 It is dedicated to workforce development that can benefit the individual, community, and workplace by offering on-site job skills training and support, career exploration in a variety of entry-level positions, internships, interviewing and assessment practice, and job placement.
 It is not intended as training for the “easiest” jobs, but complex and systematic jobs matched to student skills and interests.